pandacloud1/CLOUD/Module-37/03_functions.md

 - You can save the logic in a separate file & use it in your main code using `from <logic-file> import <function-name>`

 ## Why Functions?
-- Reusability	    You can call function anywhere in your program without rewriting the logic.
+- Reusability:	    You can call function anywhere in your program without rewriting the logic.
-- Readability	    The function instantly & clearly tells what the code does.
+- Readability:	    The function instantly & clearly tells what the code does.
-- Maintainability	If you later change the logic (e.g., add validation or logging), you only update the function, not change every place you used the logic.
+- Maintainability:	If you later change the logic (e.g., add validation or logging), you only update the function, not change every place you used the logic.
-- Scalability	    Functions make large programs modular — each part handles one task.
+- Scalability:	    Functions make large programs modular — each part handles one task.
-- Testing	        You can easily test square() separately, which is great for debugging.
+- Testing:	        You can easily test square() separately, which is great for debugging.

 Without a function: You’re repeating the same logic three times.
 ```py